OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 distribution on a file server that they have access to.
 Both ``easy_install`` and ``pip`` allow you to download and install python distributions from remote web servers.
-For example, if there were a distribution called 'MyDist' on the openmdao.org server, you could ``easy_install`` it into your current python environment as follows:
+For example, if there were a distribution called 'MyDist' on the openmdao.org server, you could ``easy_install`` it into your activated OpenMDAO virtual environment as follows:

 ::